EndPointCorp/end-point-blog/2018/04/05/start-basic-application-with-vue-drupal.html.md

 author: Piotr Hankiewicz
 title: "Start basic application with Vue.js 2 and Drupal 8"
 tags: vue, drupal, javascript, php, open-source
-gh_issue_number:
+gh_issue_number: 1405
 ---

 <img src="/blog/2018/04/05/start-basic-application-with-vue-drupal/vue-and-drupal.jpg" width="1200" alt="Vue.js 2 and Drupal 8" />

 ### Introduction

 The purpose of creating this post is to show how fast can you build web applications with Vue.js on the front-end and Drupal on the back-end side.

-Let’s call our project "Awesome Nerds".
+Let’s call our project “Awesome Nerds”.

 ### What do we need?